Syllabus for SOC-242

-Due dates for posting responses to the discussion questions are given in the course Calendar.
+Due dates for posting responses to the discussion forums are given in the Course Calendar.

-For the guidelines and requirements of the position paper you may access the Position Paper area of this course web site.
+For the guidelines and requirements of the paper, you may access the Final Paper section of the course website.

 Your grade in the course will be determined as follows: